-Data / parameter: EF {CO2,k,y} and EF {CO2,FF,i,y} Data unit: tCO 2 /GJ Description: Weighted average CO 2 emission factor for alternative or less carbon intensive fuels of type k (EF {CO2,k,y}) and for fossil fuel of type i (EF {CO2,FF,i}) in year y Source of data: For fossil fuels and for wastes originating from fossil sources for which W3 has been identified as the most likely baseline scenario, the following data sources should be used: Data source Conditions for using the data source e) Values provided by the fuel supplier in invoices This is the preferred source. f) Measurements by the project participants If a) is not available g) Regional or national default values If a) is not available These sources can only be used for liquid fuels and should be based on well documented, reliable sources (such as national energy balances). h) IPCC default values at the If a) is not available upper/lower limit 4 of the uncertainty at a 95% confidence interval as provided in table 1.4 of Chapter of Vol. 2 (Energy) of the 2006 IPCC Guidelines on National GHG Inventories EF{CO2,k,y} is zero for the following alternate Wastes originating from fossil source most plausible baseline scenario; Biomass residues; Renewable biomass.5 ive fuels: es where W1 has been identified as the Measurement procedures (if any): For a) and b): Measurements should be uninternational fuel standards. ndertaken in line with national or
+Data / parameter: EF {CO2,k,y} and EF {CO2,FF,i,y}

+Data unit: tCO 2 /GJ

+Description: Weighted average CO 2 emission factor for or alternative or less carbon intensive

+fuels of type k (EF {CO2,k,y}) and for fossil fu el of type i (EF {CO2,FF,i}) in year y

+Source of data: For fossil fuels and for wastes originating g from fossil sources for which W3 has

+been identified as the most likely baseline e scenario, the following data sources

+should be used:

+Data source Conditions for using the

+Data source data source

+e) Values provided by the fuel This is the preferred source

+supplier in invoices This is the preferred source.

+f) Measurements by the project If a) is not available

+participants

+g) Regional or national default If a) is not available

+values

+These sources can only be

+used for liquid fuels and

+should be based on well

+documented, reliable sources

+(such as national energy balances)

+h) IPCC default values at the If a) is not available

+upper/lower limit 6 of the

+uncertainty at a 95% confidence

+interval as provided in table 1.4

+of Chapter1 of Vol. 2 (Energy) of

+the 2006 IPCC Guidelines on

+National GHG Inventories

+$EF{CO2,k,y}$ is zero for the following alternat ive fuels:

+- wastes originating from lossil source es where wit has been identified as the

+- Biomass residues:

+- Renewable biomass 7

+Measurement For a) and b): Measurements should be up ndertaken in line with national or

+procedures (if any): international fuel standards.

+Monitoring For a) and b): The CO 2 emission factor sh hould be obtained for each fuel

-4 To be conservative, choose the upper limit where project emissions are calculated and the lower limit where baseline emissions are calculated.
+6 To be conservative, choose the upper limit where project emissions are calculated and the lower limit where baseline emissions are calculated.

-5 In case of waste originating from fossil sources and baseline scenario W1, the waste would also be combusted in the absence of the project activity, without displacing any fossil fuels.
+7 In case of waste originating from fossil sources and baseline scenario W1, the waste would also be combusted in the absence of the project activity, without displacing any fossil fuels.
 In case of biomass residues it is assumed that CO_2 emissions from surplus biomass residues do not lead to changes of carbon pools in the LULUCF sector and that the biomass residues are available in surplus.
 If this condition is not met any more during the crediting period, CO_2 emissions are taken into account by applying a leakage penalty (see leakage section).
-In case of renewable biomass, emissions from the cultivation of the biomass are estimated separately (PE{BC_y}).
+In case of renewable biomass, emissions from the cultivation of the biomass are estimated separately (PE{BCy}).